tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

 yarn add react-syntax-highlighter
 ```

-Now we have our syntax highlighter installed we can create a component that we can pass our `props` to
+Now we have our syntax highlighter installed, we can create a component that we can pass our `props` to.

 ### Creating our component